JonathanMeans/SuperMarioClone/README.md

 * After bumping into an enemy with Big Mario and shrinking to Small Mario, staying inside the enemy will result in Mario stomping and terminating it instead of Mario being terminated
+* When walking left into a Goomba as Big Mario, small Mario maintains his momentum, even when right is not being pressed
+* Big Mario doesn't do the proper shrinking animation when colliding with a Goomba from the right.

 # CMake Flags
 -DDRAW_HITBOX: Set to 1 to enable debug hitboxes, 0 to turn off